Skip to main content

 The group, partners with the Crohn’s and Colitis Foundation, was a dream of Holla’s that arose from her own experience at UK.
 Coming from a small high school in Richmond, Kentucky, Holla was anxious about moving to a large school.
 Living with Crohn’s disease added more anxiety.

 “There were only 46 people in my graduating class so I was super nervous,” Holla said.
-“Especially living with Crohn’s disease, I didn’t know how many people had it like me and wasn’t sure if I would meet other people like me
+“Especially living with Crohn’s disease, I didn’t know how many people had it like me and wasn’t sure if I would meet other people

 By Danielle Donham and Lindsey Piercy